mmontesinosanmartin/itoiz_article/README.md

 Then, replace the strings `"USERNAME"` and `"PASSWORD"` with your own credentials in the `R` code.

-> __Note for the reviewers__: _We created temporary usernames and passwords to facilitate the revieweing process.
+> __Note to reviewers__: _We created temporary usernames and passwords to facilitate the revieweing process.
 The credentials are already placed in the code chunks needed._

 Using the following `R` code files, you can: